jonhare/COMP3204/index.md

 * [Part 2](part2.html) taught by Jon.

 ##Coursework
-The coursework for COMP3204 and COMP6223 are slightly different.
+The coursework assignments for COMP3204 and COMP6223 are slightly different.
 The schedule for each coursework is shown below, and details will become available below as each coursework is set:

 ###COMP3204